Indonesia - Earthquakes and Tsunami

 We're working with our partners, Hand in Hand for Syria, ReliefAid and Bahar Organisation, to help those affected.

 So far, in 2018 we have helped nearly 2,000 families by providing tents, tarpaulins, water carriers and solar lights.

-We have recently distributed ShelterKits and other aid to 94 families.
+218 families recently received ShelterKits and other aid.
 In total, we have helped 45,000 families who have been displaced by the war in Syria.